-or to put it another way… Are hand drawn designs still relevant in the modern age?
+Or to put it another way… Are hand-drawn designs still relevant in the modern age?
 CAD

 New computers, processors and operating systems have allowed CAD software to become much more commonplace in the engineering and maker communities than it was even 20 years ago.
 Some of the big software providers even have FREE 3D CAD software, which is, very capable.
 Vendors such as AutoDesk, Google, OnShape and OpenSCAD all have free or low cost options on entry level 3D CAD.
 Whilst these may have limited features they are all capable in their own way.

 There are also several people who design complex products and geometries using nothing more than pencil and paper.
 These “old school” designers often have fantastic ideas.
 They create amazing, complex designs and drawings that are spread over many sheets of paper.
 The “old school” designers also have an amazing skill of turning their 3D thoughts into 2D drawings, some of which are remarkably accurate.

-In today’s high tech world, the cost-effective manufacture of even the most basic components require a multi axis CNC machine.
-While some components can be programmed manually, the coding process can be very time consuming.
+In today’s high-tech world, the cost-effective manufacture of even the most basic components requires a multi-axis CNC machine.
+While some components can be programmed manually, the coding process can be very time-consuming.
 For this reason, many modern engineering companies use Computer Aided Machining (CAM) software to generate cutting paths from 3D CAD models.
 As the reliance on CAD/CAM/CNC process increases the chances of a pencil and paper designer getting products to market without having their drawings converted into 3D CAD is becoming smaller and smaller.

 This does not mean that paper and pencil designers are no longer relevant.
 But it does mean they need to consider another step in their design process to get their products off the drawing board.
-On a personal level, I think it is sad that many of the skills and processes that were around when I started my engineering career in the 1980’s are no longer considered to be “cost effective”.
+On a personal level, I think it is sad that many of the skills and processes that were around when I started my engineering career in the 1980’s are no longer considered to be “cost-effective”.

-Many people consider transferring hand drawn designs to CAD to be cost prohibitive.
+Many people consider transferring hand-drawn designs to CAD to be cost-prohibitive.
 However, they seldom consider that for some components the quoting engineering company will include a hidden fee for creating 2D or 3D CAD data from drawings to aid manufacture (with absolutely no control by the original designer).
 This is where problems start to accumulate.
 Especially if more than one company is involved in production.

 Creating 2D and 3D CAD BEFORE you start talking to manufacturers reduces or even eliminates some of the manufacturing problems above.
 Each part will have its own 3D data that can be sent to the manufacturer.
 The manufacturer will use this 3D data in association with the 2D drawing to create the part, greatly reducing the risk of the drawings not being interpreted properly.

-Common problems include incorrectly defined geometry, feature that can’t be manufactured, poorly defined drawings with over-ridden dimensions and non-constrained features.
+Common problems include incorrectly defined geometry, features that can’t be manufactured, poorly defined drawings with over-ridden dimensions and non-constrained features.
 All of which can lead to “errors” during manufacturing.
 But of course, if the component is manufactured from the CAD and the CAD is not properly defined then the error is not fully down to manufacturing.